Core Exercises Without Sit Ups for Strength and Stability

 • Without shifting your weight, slowly reach one arm out in front of you.

-• Hold for a beat, then switch sides.
+• Pause briefly, then switch sides.

 4. Half-Kneeling Pallof Press